roadrunner-server/docs/kv/redis.md

 ### Retries

-`max_retries`: Maximum number of retries before giving up.
-Specifying `0` is equivalent to the default (`3` attempts).
+`max_retries`: Maximum number of command retries after the initial attempt.
+A value of `0` selects the default of three retries.
+A value of `-1` disables command retries.
+It does not enable unlimited connection attempts.
-If you need to specify an infinite number of connection attempts, specify the value `-1`.

 `min_retry_backoff`: Minimum backoff between each retry.
 Must be in the format of a "numeric value" + "time format suffix".
 A value of `0` is equivalent to a timeout of 8 milliseconds (`8ms`).
 A value of `-1` disables backoff.